 8. Target by region

-BookBub has readers in the US, the UK, Canada, Australia, and India, and you can target your ad campaigns to readers in each of those countries.
+BookBub has readers in the US, the UK, Canada, and Australia, and you can target your ad campaigns to readers in each of those countries.
 This is particularly useful if the book or deal you’re promoting is only available in certain regions.

 Enter the retailer links for each region you want to include in your ad campaign, and we’ll target those readers automatically.
 (Learn how to find region-specific links on each retailer here!).
 For links to non-retailer sites, you can select which regions and retailers to include: